amnn/3rd-year-report/report.md

-Another avenue for modification is in ensuring that once the oracle provides a counter-example, the grammar is modified in such a way that the oracle will not produce that counter-example again, unless a mistake is subsequently made.
+Another avenue for modification is in ensuring that once the oracle provides a counter-example, the grammar is modified in such a way that the oracle will not produce that counter-example again in the current round.
 The termination argument in\ \cite{angluin1987learning} shows that the original algorithm guarantees such a treatment of false-negative counter-examples, but we can improve the way false-positives are handled w.r.t. minimising future oracle
 queries:

 When faced with a false-positive counter-example, $c_+$, we do not find just one